elliegiulietti/V-Cr-Ti-for-Fusion-Reactors/README.md

 Vanadium Alloys for Fusion Reactors: Assessing Their Viability for Additive Manufacturing

-This repository holds the infromation from a General Engineering Masters dissertation from the University of Sheffield by Ellie Giulietti, May 2024.
+This repository contains information from a General Engineering Masters dissertation from the University of Sheffield by Ellie Giulietti, May 2024.

 ## Project Summary